ayush9i63/Applications-of-Differential-Equations-in-Epidemiology-Modelling-of-Spread-of-Diseases/README.md

 ---

-Thank you for exploring the applications of differential equations in epidemiology with us!
+Thank you for exploring the applications of differential equations in epidemiology with me!